Shiv Nadar tops the EdelGive Hurun India Philanthropy List, donated Rs 3 crore per day

 In other prominent mentions, Ajit Isaac, Chairman of Quess Corp, was the new entrant on list at the 12th spot with an enormous donation of Rs 105 crore to the Indian Institute of Science (IISc) Bengaluru.

-On the other hand, Rakesh Gangwal, co-promoter of Indigo Airlines, also featured for the first time on the list with a Rs 100 crore personal donation to the School of Medical Sciences & Technology at IIT, Kanpur.
+On the other hand, Rakesh Gangwal, co-promoter of Indigo Airlines, also feathered for the first time on the list with Rs 100 crore personal donation to the School of Medical Sciences & Technology at IIT, Kanpur.

 AM Naik, 80, group chairman of Larsen & Toubro, who donated Rs 142 crore is the first professional manager to enter the top 10 in EdelGive Hurun Philanthropy List.